Super Analytics Challenge

 2022 Challenge: Food Insecurity and Hunger

-Executive support and guidance are being provided by executive leaders from Mastercard, SAP, Accenture, Giant Eagle, Highmark, the Heinz Endowments, and the Pittsburgh Technology Council.
+Executive support and guidance were provided by executive leaders from Mastercard, SAP, Accenture, Giant Eagle, Highmark, the Heinz Endowments, and the Pittsburgh Technology Council.

-The challenge includes seven teams of five graduate students, mostly from Katz and then other schools, including engineering, physics, public health, and computing and information.
-The competition starts in late January with project work in February and the teams’ final presentations on Feb.
-18, 2022.
+The challenge included seven teams of five graduate students, mostly from Katz and then other programs, including engineering, physics, public health, and computing and information.
+To learn more about the results of the 2022 challenge, click here.

 2021 Challenge: Homelessness